Anywhere you look in Australia’s eastern capitals, a plethora of cranes clutter the skyline.

 Of the 685 cranes standing tall throughout Australia, 350 have been in Sydney, 151 at Melbourne, 85 across Brisbane, 31 from the Gold Coast, 25 at Perth, 18 at Canberra, 17 at Adelaide, 5 at Newcastle, 3 at Hobart, with 0 in Darwin.

-Less high-rises in Sydney and Melbourne CBDs
+Fewer high-rises in Sydney and Melbourne CBDs

 Both most populous economies of Sydney and Melbourne have witnessed a massive decentralisation of multi-level improvements happening.
 There are currently 109 Sydney suburbs and 54 Melbourne suburbs with cranes, whilst other towns’ high-rise advancements are concentrated from the CBD area.